El Jannah: Products

 El Jannah's menu centres on Lebanese style charcoal chicken and its garlic sauce (toum).
 The garlic sauce is an emulsified garlic condiment served alongside the chicken.
 The company describes the sauce as a family recipe and does not publish the exact formulation.
 The charcoal chicken is typically sold whole, half or in portions and is cooked over charcoal.

 In December 2024, El Jannah introduced a breakfast menu at select Melbourne and Sydney outlets.

+Controversies

+In February 2025, the Lebanese Muslim Association and Shia Muslim Council of Australia wrote to El Jannah regarding the removal of cricket commentator Peter Lalor from SEN 1116.
+The organisations called on El Jannah to withdraw its advertising from the station until Lalor was reinstated and an apology issued, and requested that SEN undertake education on the history of Palestine and donate $100,000 to UNHCR for children in Gaza.
+The letter stated that El Jannah itself had no involvement in Lalor's removal and had committed no wrongdoing.

+Following General Atlantic's acquisition of a controlling stake in El Jannah in November 2025, calls to boycott the chain emerged among some customers and members of Muslim, Arab and pro-Palestinian communities.
+The campaign was prompted by criticism of General Atlantic's investment links to Israel.